usnistgov/ndn-dpdk/app/tgconsumer/README.md

 The consumer maintains Interest, Data, Nack counters and collects Data round-trip time for each pattern.

+## Implicit Digest

+The consumer can generate Interests whose name contains an implicit digest component.
+This is achieved by locally constructing a Data packet according to a Data template, and then computing its implicit digest using a DPDK crypto device.
+Due to its performance overhead, patterns using this feature should be assigned lower weights.

+For the [producer](../tgproducer) to create Data packets that can satisfy those Interests, the producer's pattern should have a reply definition that has the same Data template.
+Name suffix cannot be used in the Data template.

 ## PIT token usage

 The consumer encodes the following information in the PIT token field: